-Avoidance of any thoughts, feelings, or conversations that reminds one of the traumatic event.
+- Avoidance of any thoughts, feelings, or conversations that reminds one of the traumatic event(s).

-Hypervigilance–always being on guard for anything that might be a sign of danger.
-These symptoms can last from a few days to months after the trauma has ended.
+- Hypervigilance–always being on guard for anything that might be a sign of danger.
+These symptoms can last a few days to months after the trauma ends.